 If you watch Ghost Light on DVD, it’s especially rewarding to look at the extended and deleted scenes for this one.
 There are a lot of them, and several of those add quite a bit (I particularly like the escape from Newgate).
 The off-cuts are unfortunately imprinted with time-codes and so couldn’t be assembled into a Special Edition, but Marc Platt’s rather marvellous novelisation is able to reintegrate them seamlessly.
 It also has possibly Alister Pearson’s most striking cover.

-Ghost Light is at the heart of one of Doctor Who’s most mesmerising years, 1989’s Season Twenty-six, and you can see in it many of the season’s running themes, from confronting gods and strange magic to survival of the fittest not meaning what the ’80s took it to mean.
-In a year that centres on Ace, many of the themes are hers in particular: fire; female empowerment; lesbian subtexts; living your life in the wrong order; and the moral that you should always remember to send a Mother’s Day card, because you have no idea how much your life might get out of hand if you lose track of your Mum.
+Ghost Light is at the heart of one of Doctor Who’s most mesmerising years, 1989’s Season Twenty-Six, and you can see in it many of the season’s running themes, from confronting gods and strange magic to survival of the fittest not meaning what the ’80s took it to mean.
+In a year that centres on Ace, many of the themes are hers in particular: fire; nuclear holocaust (they’re against it); female empowerment; lesbian subtexts; living your life in the wrong order; and the moral that you should always remember to send a Mother’s Day card, because you have no idea how much your life might get out of hand if you lose track of your Mum.
 This was the final story actually made for the original series.
 The last one shown was Survival, Ghost Light’s mirror-twin, which is also set around Ace’s old home of Perivale to show her facing her past, present and future, and this all-studio story even shares a location shoot with it (but it’s not Perivale).
 But more on those stories later.

-Richard got our current car three years ago.
+Richard got our current car four years ago.
 With the number plate beginning “RV”, we inevitably named it for the stylish, slightly old-fashioned but inspiring explorer from one of our favourite stories.
 I met Michael Cochrane a few months later and, while he signed our Ghost Light DVD, I confided that we’d named our car after his character.
 “Oh, really? …What sort of car is it?” he asked, evidently fearing an old banger.
 “It’s a Jaguar.”
 “That’ll do!” he exclaimed delightedly.